rodionovd/rodionovd.github.io/md/dtrace-vs-sip.markdown

 3. Reboot and enjoy your OS again.

 ##### The Good
-If you only disable `dtace` module you're still quite safe: SIP will keep an eye on your filesystem and kernel extensions as well as on any software trying to inject code into others.
+If you only disable `dtace` module you're still quite safe: SIP will keep an eye on your filesystem and kernel extensions as well as on any software trying to inject code.

 ##### The Bad
 You're *still unable* to attach dtrace to restricted processes (༎ຶ⌑༎ຶ):